Cassian-J/projet_dev/README.md

 ### Mercenary
 **Ability:**
-Performs a melee attack dealing massive damage and applies Bleeding (damage over time lasting ? seconds, dealing 1% of max HP per second) and Slow (reduces movement speed by 5% for ? seconds).
+Performs a melee attack dealing massive damage and applies Bleeding and reduce the speed by 15% for ?
+(Usable every ? seconds).

 ### Archer
 **Ability:**